 How to Start a PM Career from Zero Experience

 Project management is one of the most accessible professional careers to enter from a non-traditional background.
-Unlike law or medicine, there is no single required qualification or degree.
-People enter PM successfully from operations, administration, finance, engineering, teaching, the military, and many other fields — often bringing domain expertise that makes them effective PMs in specific sectors.
+There is no single required qualification or degree.
+People enter PM successfully from operations, administration, finance, engineering, teaching, the military and many other fields.
+They often bring domain expertise that makes them highly effective PMs in specific sectors.
+I started in engineering and construction.
+Many of my PMP students come from teaching, finance and IT support backgrounds.
+Every one of them found a path in.

 1